Tibin-Saji/ClassAssistant_TeleBot/README.md

 3. In general.py, add the class names, their meeting links and attendance links.

 Functons
-/start - Greeting /n
+/start - Greeting <br />
-/timetable - Timetable of the day
+/timetable - Timetable of the day <br />
-/nextclass - Next class that day
+/nextclass - Next class that day <br />
-/cancelclass - Cancel a class of the day (CR) /showcancel - List of classes cancelled
+/cancelclass - Cancel a class of the day (CR) <br />
+/showcancel - List of classes cancelled <br />
-/deletecancel - Clear list of cancelled classes (CR) /postponeclass - Postpone a class of the day to a specific time (CR) /showpostpone - List of class postponed /deletepostpone - Clear list of postponed classes (CR) /notifswitch - Turn of or on notification (CR)
+/deletecancel - Clear list of cancelled classes (CR) <br />
+/postponeclass - Postpone a class of the day to a specific time (CR) <br />
+/showpostpone - List of class postponed <br />
+/deletepostpone - Clear list of postponed classes (CR) <br />
+/notifswitch - Turn of or on notification (CR)<br />
-/cancel - cancel a command thread
+/cancel - cancel a command thread<br />